Billings Fall Ball

 shall we dance?

-Grab your partner and join us for the 2023 Billings Fall Ball.
+Grab your partner and join us for the 2024 Billings Winter Ball.

 This formal Christian-based event is organized by Anna Holmes with the dances called by Karen Vowell.